SherineAwad/magnifier/README.md

 Magnifier is a snakemake  pipeline that help magnifies what's in your sample, check GC bias, coverage, etc. More ways of investigating your samples will be included as we go.

-Magnifier takes sam file(s) as input.
 Update config files for different with you samples names and other parameters.

 ## Mapping Percentages and Quality

- Percentages of primary and secondary alignments.
+You will get a plot of percentages of primary and secondary alignments.
 In addition to percentage of unmapped reads and quality of mapped reads for each sample.

    ![sample1_alignments.png](outputs/sample1_alignments.png)